Goofy: Ohhh, not bigger than Xavier Cugat, the Mambo King! Everybody mambo!

-Pop-Culture Isolation is basically a case of pop-culture myopia of sorts.
-Where celebrity, music genres, media or events that are huge and significant in one subculture or ethnic group, but elsewhere nobody knows it exists or is indifferent to it altogether.
+Pop-Culture Isolation is basically a case of pop-culture myopia of sorts, where celebrities, music genres, media or events are huge and significant in one subculture or ethnic group, but elsewhere nobody knows they exist or is indifferent to them altogether.
 We're not talking about separate countries here, but within the same country or region.
-A lot of this is especially prevalent in entertainment, especially music.
-Radio is probably the main cause of this as radio is very isolated in terms of programming and format.
-Though some just see all of this as another form of segregation.
+A lot of this is especially prevalent in entertainment media, affecting music in particular (radio is usually fingered as being the main cause, as it was and still is very isolated in terms of programming and format, leading to accusations of segregation).

 For some people with a certain ideology, however, Pop Cultural Isolation may be seen as a good thing.

-Contrast Small Reference Pools, and Pop-Cultural Osmosis.
+Contrast Small Reference Pools and Pop-Cultural Osmosis.
 May lead to Germans Love David Hasselhoff or Americans Hate Tingle.
 Could also overlap with Critical Dissonance.
-This trope along with Public Medium Ignorance goes together like peanut butter & jelly.
+This trope along with Public Medium Ignorance goes together like peanut butter and jelly.
 This often is the cause of Minority Show Ghetto.
-Compare with Fan Myopia, which is when the fans of a particular form of pop culture believe it to be far more well-known amongst the general public than it actually is.
+Compare with Fan Myopia, which is when the fans of a particular form of pop culture believe it to be far more well-known amongst the general public than it actually is, and Obscure Popularity.

 By the way, did you know there are people and places out there who discuss and list the tools of storytelling but have almost no knowledge of wiki editing or TV Tropes?
 It's very true.
 Do you know about them?
 Probably not.